Corporate GovernanceCorporate Governance

 (1) Company Objectives, etc.

-The Group's management principle is "Pursue both material and spiritual prosperity through our contributions to the progress and development of society."
-For further details please refer to the Annual Securities Report "(2) Basic Policy on Corporate Management" found under 1 Management Policy, Business Environment and Issues to be Addressed of 2 Overview of Business.
+The Group's management principle is "Pursue both material and spiritual prosperity through our contributions to the progress and advancement of society."

 (2) Basic views and guidelines on corporate governance